Cyprus Visas and Residency Permits Guide (2026) | CyExpats.com

 🧮 Calculate Your Investment Costs

-If you're considering the real estate investment route, it's crucial to understand all the associated costs, not just the purchase price.
+If you're considering the real estate investment route, it's crucial to understand all the associated costs, including transfer fees and VAT.